7 Best Practices for Better Customer Service

 Quality assurance is critical if you’re going to make sure your customer service team is performing at their best.
 Actively seek out and respond to customer feedback in the form of reviews, social media, and surveys.
 These tools allow you to gain valuable insight into your customers’ experiences so that you can improve your customer service workflow.

-Encourage your team to ask for feedback when interacting with customers, and make sure that you and your managers are actively responding to not only positive comments, but to negative ones as well.
+Encourage your team to ask for feedback when interacting with customers, and make sure that you and your managers are actively responding to not only positive comments but to negative ones as well.
 Use the information from feedback to make data-driven decisions on customer service quality to improve your company’s process.

 6. Leverage Technology